reingart/pyfpdf/docs/FAQ.md

   * <http://code.google.com/p/pyafipws/>
   * <http://groups.google.com/group/pyafipws>

-In contrast, WriteHTML support is not complete, so it must be considered in alpha state.
+In contrast, _write_html_ support is not complete, so it must be considered in alpha state.
 Further enhancements using web2py helpers and xml parser will enable to parse more complex HTML files.